2018 BLET Scholarship Directory

 James R. Hoffa Memorial Scholarship Fund

-The James R. Hoffa Memorial Scholarship Fund is now accepting applications for scholarship awards.
-The deadline for receipt of completed materials is March 31, 2017.
-In 2016, the Fund awarded $1.2 million in scholarships and has set $1.4 million as a goal for 2017.
+The James R. Hoffa Memorial Scholarship Fund is now accepting applications for 2018.
+The deadline to apply is March 31, 2018.

 • • •

 Important: For high school seniors entering an institute of higher learning for the first time, a copy of ACT or SAT scores and a current copy of cumulative grade point average (GPA) must accompany the application.
 For graduate students or students returning to an institute of higher learning, a copy of last term’s (or most current) GPA must accompany the application.
-A cumulative GPA of 3.0 or better is required for eligibility.
 Applications submitted without these documents will not be considered.

 • • •